Eccenux/WebExt-SearchAutocomplete/README.md

 #### Import single engine (AMO) ####

 Here is how you can simply import it:
-1. Install the [SearchAutocomplete](https://addons.mozilla.org/firefox/addon/searchautocomplete/) extenstion.
+1. Install the [Search Autocomplete](https://addons.mozilla.org/firefox/addon/searchautocomplete/) extenstion.
 Obviously ;-).
 2. Type in `sa options` in the address bar.
 3. Click on "Import engines" button.
 4. Copy the code below.